 In 2021, Northgate Vehicle Hire conducted an unorthodox survey which received considerable press coverage.
 This ranked Gloucester in 94th place, making it one of the worst service areas in England, but their unusual formula was influenced heavily by the range of branded facilities available, which goes against Gloucester's ethos.

 In Spring 2017, Transport Focus calculated a 99% satisfaction score for the services, making it the third-best in the country.
-It maintained this score in 2019.
+It maintained this score in 2019, and after that it declined to take part.

 In 2015, VisitEngland gave the services 5 stars, calling it "fabulous".
 They said: "customers will be impressed by the extensive range and quality of the produce offered in the shop".